 Property owners may also utilize the provisions specified in section 376.3071(12)(b) to address ineligible discharges at sites with a Priority Score of 29 point or less.
 However, DEP is not authorized to provide state funding to assess or remediate ineligible discharges.

-Property owners of sites with eligible discharges may apply for LSSI funding by submitting a completed LSSI Application & Contractor Selection Sheetalong with a LSSI proposal including the proposed scope of work and associated cost estimates.
-LSSI Application & Contractor Selection Sheets and the LSSI proposals should be submitted concurrently to:
+Property owners of sites with eligible discharges may apply for LSSI funding by submitting a completed LSSI Application and Contractor Selection Sheet along with a LSSI proposal including the proposed scope of work and associated cost estimates.
+LSSI Application and Contractor Selection Sheets and the LSSI proposals should be submitted concurrently to:

 Bob Martinez Center 2600 Blair Stone Road Mail Station 4540 Tallahassee, Florida 32399-2400 Attention: Rob Perlowski

 Special note regarding sites with ongoing state-funded LSSI activities: